 Today, though, we’re going to focus in on three elements that help make a sales page especially effective—three elements that help the perfect target audience identify themselves, identify that the product or service is right for them, and make the decision to purchase.

 And, of course, the more people that purchase, the more thrilled your client will be!
-So let’s dig into those three elements.
+So, let’s dig into those three elements.

-1. The Transformation
+1. The Customer Transformation

 You already know the importance of emphasizing the benefit to consumer when you’re writing copy.

-2. Their Goals for Purchasers’ Success
+2. Your Client’s Goals for Purchasers’ Success

 There are a lot of programs/products that can’t guarantee a specific outcome.
 For example, a business marketing program can teach people the tactics to market themselves, but those people still have to take actions.
 The person selling that program can’t guarantee specific results like “double your business!” since that’s contingent on how the customer carries out the program.
+If the customer doesn’t do anything, that’s certainly not the program’s fault!

 3. Facing Objections Head-On